patricebechard/rasa/docs/migration-guide.rst

         threshold: 0.4
         ambiguity_threshold: 0.1

-In addition you need to add a :ref:`rule<rules>` to activate the Two-Stage Fallback for messages with low NLU confidence.
+In addition, you need to add a :ref:`rule<rules>` to activate the Two-Stage Fallback for messages with low NLU confidence.

 .. code-block:: yaml

     - rule: Implementation of the TwoStageFallbackPolicy
       steps:
-      - ...
       # This intent is automatically triggered by the `FallbackClassifier` in the NLU
       # pipeline in case the intent confidence was below the specified threshold.
       - intent: nlu_fallback